BrandonHowe/infoeducatie-ctf/07-treasure-hunt.md

 - Log the board at this smallest point to see a word, which was HACK.

 Fun challenge, wrote most of the code myself, but I think I did have a leg up by knowing the algorithm in advance so writing the code wasn't that bad.

+The source code for solving it is in treasure-hunt.ts